Voiceover Casting Websites

 Outspoken voices is a free to join casting platform that will charge you a commission on each job.
 They claim that all of their ‘artists are hand picked and have verified pro home studios’.

 Their rate card is clear and printed on the site for both the client and VO’s to see.
-These rates don’t fall in line with my current rates but they are worth checking to see if they work for you.
+These rates don’t fall in line with my current rates.
+However they are worth checking to see if they work for you.

-Spotlight, once a primary tree pulper, no longer resides in biblical sized folios and is now a web residing catalogue of all things entertainment.
+Spotlight, once a primary tree pulper, no longer resides in biblical sized folios.
+It is now a web residing catalogue of all things entertainment.
 Primarily used by agents for submitting actors to casting directors, occasionally a VO job does appear.

 In order to be a member of Spotlight you have to have either graduated from an accredited drama school or have 4 speaking roles in professional productions.
 I have had great voice work directly from my spotlight profile in the past, but this month I did not.

 You’ll find a lot of commercial acting work and modelling on StarNow with the occasional voice job.
-I did a free trial of StarNow many years ago and started working with a production company who still employ me to this day.
+I did a free trial of StarNow many years ago and started working with a production company.
+They still employ me to this day.
 They send me at least two corporate videos a month.
-This isn’t life changing work but it is part of the ‘bread and butter’ work that reliably sees me through each month.
+This isn’t life changing work but it reliably sees me through each month.
 I guess that is exactly the draw of voiceover casting sites.
 They cause ultimate fomo, you just don’t know what you could be missing out on.
-I’m pretty sure if I set up one of these voiceover casting websites and opened it up tomorrow morning I would have people signed up by lunchtime.
+I’m pretty sure if I set up one of these voiceover casting websites and opened it up tomorrow morning, I would have people signed up by lunchtime.

 This month on the site was a well priced £4000 corporate read and a well underpriced £30 audio drama job.